Curry scores 43 to beat Boston, Warriors tie NBA Finals 2-2 – KION546

 AP Sports Writer

-Curry added 10 rebounds and made a pair of baskets during a 10-0 fourth-quarter run that turned a four-point Boston edge into a 100-94 Golden State lead.
-The Celtics missed six straight shots during that span.
+Two nights after shaking off a foot injury in a Game 3 loss, the two-time league MVP stomped and shot his way to his third-highest scoring total in the postseason, adding 10 rebounds and making a pair of baskets during a 10-0 fourth-quarter run that turned a four-point Boston edge into a 100-94 Golden State lead.
+It was the second-most points he’s scored in the NBA Finals.

+“The heart on that man is incredible,” Warriors guard Klay Thompson said.
+“The things he does, we kind of take for granted at times, to go out there and put us on his back.
+We’ve got to help him out on Monday.”

-Andrew Wiggins had 17 points and 16 boards for the Warriors, who will host Game 5 on Monday night.
-They would also hold the home-court advantage in a seventh game, if necessary.
+Andrew Wiggins had 17 points and 16 boards for the Warriors, who have won at least one road game for an NBA-record 27 consecutive playoff series since 2013.
+They will host Game 5 on Monday night, with Game 6 in Boston on Thursday; Golden State would hold the home-court advantage in a seventh game, if necessary.

+“We had to do it the difficult way,” said Celtics coach Ime Udoka, whose team is 7-0 after losses in the 2022 postseason.
+“We have to do it again.
+It could have been an easier road, obviously, if you get the win tonight.
+But we’re 2-2 now.
+We know we can do it.
+We’ve done it before.”

-Jayson Tatum had 23 points and 11 rebounds, but managed just one basket while playing the entire fourth quarter.
-Jaylen Brown scored 21 points and Robert Williams III had 12 rebounds for Boston.
+Jayson Tatum had 23 points and 11 rebounds for Boston, but he managed just one basket while playing the entire fourth quarter.
+Jaylen Brown scored 21 points and Robert Williams III had 12 rebounds.

+Marcus Smart, who scored 18 points, hit a 3-pointer to give the Celtics a 94-90 lead with just over five minutes remaining.
+But they missed six straight shots and did not score again until the 1:18 mark, after Curry made a floater and a 3-pointer to give the Warriors a 100-94 lead.

+“He wasn’t letting us lose.
+That’s all it boils down to,” Warriors big man Draymond Green said.
+“I could tell in his demeanor, last couple of days, even after Game 3 that he was going to come out with that kind of fire.”

 Fans arriving at the TD Garden for what could have been the final time this season found a T-shirt draped over their seats with the 17 NBA championship banners lined up on the front.
 There was a blank rectangle where the 18th would go.